 What happens if you have been offered an older puppy?
 One that is 10 or even 12 weeks old?

-The main issue that can affect older puppies is lack of socialisation.
+The main issue that can affect older puppies is lack of the next stage of socialisation.

-Socialisation means taking a puppy out and about to get him used to all kinds of different situations and experiences, and it is hard work to do this properly with more than one puppy
+After 8 weeks a puppy should be taken out and about to get him used to all kinds of different situations and experiences – and it’s hard work to do this properly with more than one puppy.